hodacdan3555/bio-diversity-datascience/README.md

 # bio-diversity-datascience

-A data science project to analyze bio-diversity.
+The goal of this project is to analyze biodiversity data from the National Parks Service, particularly around various species observed in different national park locations.

+Disclaimer: The data is inspired by real data, but mostly fictional.

 # Technologies:

-Python (modules: pandas, numpy)
+Python(modules: pandas, numpy)

-#License:
+# License:

 MIT License